RepairRabbit/repairrabbit.github.co/content/blog/introduction-to-RepairRabbit.md

 Anyone can create a new appointment at their convenient time from any of their devices, it could be mobile/desktop at their nearest location.
 It is the easiest way to add details of every product and keeping the record of it.

 ### Ticket
 A ticket is your job sheet that contains everything for a particular repair.
 All you need to do is to generate tickets for every product.
-Ticket can help you to find out particular product details of repairing.
+Tickets can help you to find out particular product details of repair.

 ### Invoicing
 We have a unique workflow to generate an invoice from a ticket.
 As well as you can generate invoices for accessories.
 Anyone can convert ticket into an invoice.